Support ticket system¶

 Add ticket button from the bottom right side of the tickets page.

 After clicking the button the following form will need to be submitted to create the ticket.

 As you can see, the end-user needs to fill in some basic details.
-He also needs to select a department (departments can be created in staff panel), can add CC recipients (they may receive email notifications about the ticket), and can associate a service with the ticket or may add attachment files.
+He also needs to select a department (departments can be created in the staff panel), can add CC recipients (they may receive email notifications about the ticket), and can associate a service with the ticket or may add attachment files.

 A typical conversation from the enduser perspective may look like this:

 As you can see, everyone can add replies, the enduser may close the ticket by pressing the

 Messages with attachments will have it added at the bottom of the box and clicking it will trigger a dropdown where

 users can choose to either open the attachment in a new tab or download it.

 In the end user panel, you will be able to see all the tickets that are assigned to you.